University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic05/02-finding-files.md

 ::: warning

 <mark>**Note**</mark>: **There are over 7000 directories in this folder
 structure**.
-Extracting the entire directory structure on Aviary will probably take 5 or more minutes to complete.
+Extracting the entire directory structure on Aviary will possibly take several minutes to complete.

 :::